Curious travelers will spend days and hours keeping busy with all the things to do in Granada, Spain.

 Capilla Real (Royal Chapel) Granada

 History buffs will want to visit the Royal Chapel of Granada, which is located next to the Granada Cathedral.
-The chapel, which was constructed in the 16th century, is the eternal resting place of Queen Isabella I and King Ferdinand.
+The chapel, which dates back to the 16th century, is the eternal resting place of Queen Isabella I and King Ferdinand.
 Additionally, the chapel contains plenty of pieces of art to admire once you pay your respects to the royal couple.

 There is a €5.00 entry fee but visitors can enter the Royal Chapel of Granada for free on Wednesdays if you book a space in advance here.

 Plaza Nueva in Granada – The “New” Square and Its Surroundings

 Despite its name Plaza Nueva is the oldest existing square in Granada is located at the confluence of old town and new town.
 Originally built as a public space for such morbid events as bullfighting and public executions, among other things, today the square hosts more lively activities such as eating and drinking in one of the many bars and restaurants that surround it.

 From Plaza Nueva you can take a bus to the Alhambra or walk up to the Albaicín neighborhood.
 Or you can hang around and admire some of the stunning buildings in the square like the Iglesia de Santa Ana.
 This small, yet stunning, brick church dates back to the 16th century.
 It should definitely be on your list of things to see in Granada.

 The Banuelo is an Arab public bath house, among the oldest in Spain, that dates 11th Century.
-Remarkably the bathhouse was spared by Catholic rule, despite the fact that establishments such as these were likened to houses of ill repute.
+Remarkably, the bathhouse was spared by Catholic rule.
+This despite the fact that establishments such as these were likened to houses of ill repute.

 Travelers on a budget will be pleased to take advantage of the free entry and explore the bathhouse’s courtyard and three bath rooms which were all heated to different degrees (cool, lukewarm, and hot).
 Among the most memorable aspects of the Banuelo are the Roman and Visigothic columns and the octagonal roof with star-shaped holes which allowed not only light in but also steam out.